ryan-olejnik/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter replica using Mongodb, Express, HTML5 and CSS.
+Tweeter is a simple, single-page Twitter replica using Mongodb and Express.

 ## Getting Started